ColDog/socketify/Readme.md

   updatesTo: {

     // when 'all' needs to be updated, the controller
-    // will call this.setState(data), with the proper
+    // will call this function with the new comments
-    // context because of .bind(this)
     all: updateAllComments
   }
 })